 Sarah is Australian and has lived in Cambodia since 2014.
-She wears all of the hats at PFSEA; marketing, PR, accounting, HR, etc doing the best she can to make a difference.
+She wears many hats at PFSEA and is the entrepreneur behind the concepts and programs.
 She’s adamant that perfect shouldn’t get in the way of good, that support and encouragement are the way to people embracing results and that PFSEA can make a difference in the world.
-Already working in other countries in Southeast Asia and her home country, Australia.
+Sarah works in various countries in Southeast Asia and her home country, Australia.
 As of October 2019 she is based in Sydney and spends around 4 months each year in SEA.

 A little help…

-The following amazing individuals are casual staff of PFC, whilst their roles are generally fulfilled alongside work or study, they are a very important part of the team.
+The following amazing individuals are casual staff or contractors of PFSEA, whilst their roles are generally fulfilled alongside work or study, they are a very important part of the team.

 Workshop facilitator and Environment Leader (casual)

 Kim Knorr is from Germany and lives in Battambang, Cambodia, where she is a school teacher.
 When she does work for PFSEA she facilitates workshops, sometimes in different languages!
 She also sells PFC merchandise, and rallies the community to do more!
 She is one of our most dedicated and long standing ambassadors.
-If you’re visiting Battambang chances are you’ll see her with her two dogs in the motorbike side car going around town to fulfil her educator and PFC duties.
+If you’re visiting Battambang chances are you’ll see her with her two dogs in the motorbike side car going around town to fulfil her educator and PFSEA duties.

 Workshop Facilitator (casual)